Is the overconcentration of pristine populations in Galactic globular clusters real? An N-body approach to the problem: Introduction

-Motivated by these developments, \citet{Gierszetal2025}, used MOCCA simulations within the asymptotic giant branch (AGB) ejecta enrichment framework in which 2P stars form centrally from gas polluted by the processed ejecta of AGB stars.
-The authors proposed that the apparent inversion seen in cumulative RGB-based diagnostics may be a transient effect caused by small-number statistics and enhanced dynamical interactions with a black hole subsystem (BHS), particularly affecting initially concentrated 2P stars.
-In this interpretation, the effect is tracer-population dependent and does not reflect the global MSP structure.
+Motivated by these developments, \citet{Gierszetal2025} used Monte Carlo Cluster Simulator (MOCCA) simulations within the asymptotic giant branch (AGB) ejecta enrichment framework in which 2P stars form centrally from gas polluted by the processed ejecta of AGB stars.
+In this context, the `AGB ejecta enrichment framework' refers to models in which chemically enriched material from intermediate-mass AGB stars is retained within the cluster potential.
+Such scenarios were developed by \citet{Ventura2001, Ventura2013}, \citet{DErcole2008}, \citet{Renzini2015}, and \citet{Bastian2018}.
+A centrally concentrated 2P population is also a generic prediction of other enrichment models, including those involving fast-rotating massive stars \citep{Decressin2007} and supermassive stars \citep{Denissenkov2014}.

-Here we test this scenario using direct $N$-body simulations with the \nb code.
+We tested this scenario using direct $N$-body simulations with the \nb code.
 As MOCCA relies on a statistical solution of the Fokker–Planck equations, independent verification with direct \textit{N}-body methods provides a complementary assessment of the proposed mechanism.
-By modelling clusters in the relevant dynamical regime, we examine whether the transient RGB-based inversion arises without Monte Carlo approximations.
+By modelling clusters in the relevant dynamical regime, we examined whether the transient RGB-based inversion arises without Monte Carlo approximations.
 The paper is organised as follows.
 In Sect.~\ref{sec:method} we describe the \nb and MOCCA codes and outline the adopted initial conditions.
 In Sect.~\ref{sec:results} we present the simulation results.
 In Sect.~\ref{sec:concl} we summarise and discuss our findings.